 A joint position statement developed by Palliative Care Australia and Meaningful Ageing Australia calls for the universal acceptance of the importance of spirituality and spiritual care for people receiving palliative and end-of-life care in aged care.

 Buddhist Council of Victoria.
-Buddhist Care for the Dying.
+Buddhist Care for the Dying (422kb pdf).
 2004. (freely accessible)

 This resource provides practical advice on how to support Buddhists at the time of death.
 Information on understanding the Buddhist customs, traditions and rituals at the time of death.
 Information is provided for Chinese, Tibetan, Vietnamese and Japanese Buddhists and has different answers to the same questions according to the two categories of Buddhists - Mahayana and Theravada.
 There are also contact details for Buddhist organisations.

 Loddon Mallee Regional Palliative Care Consortium.
-An outline of different cultural beliefs at the time of death.
-2011. (freely accessible 435kb pdf)
+An outline of different cultural beliefs at the time of death (435kb pdf).
+2011.

 This document is provided as a brief resource which may assist healthcare workers to understand the different cultural or religious approaches to death and dying.
 It should not be seen as prescriptive or fully detailing all the intricacies of a given religion or culture, nor is intended to be a definitive statement indicating how individuals may wish to be treated during or after their death.
 The majority of religions are listed including Buddhist, Catholic, Christian, Church of Jesus Christ of Latter Day Saints (Mormon), Greek Orthodox, Hindu, Jehovah’s Witness, Jewish, Maori, Muslim, scientologist, Seventh Day Adventist and Sikh.

 Spiritual Health Association.
 Professional development program.
 Current (registration and payment required)